Robert W. Woodruff Scholars and Fellows Program

 Each year, every college and division names incoming Woodruff Fellows.
 It is the highest accolade an incoming student can receive.

-At Emory Law, Woodruff Fellows receive a scholarship covering all tuition and fees for their years of study toward a juris doctor.
+At Emory Law, Woodruff Fellows receive a scholarship covering all tuition and fees for their three years of study toward a juris doctor.
 In addition, fellows receive a $3,000 stipend to assist in defraying the cost of books and living expenses.
 The approximate value of the fellowship is $160,000.

 Specifically, the fellowships are awarded to students who have demonstrated

 - qualities of forceful and unselfish character,